What is Depression?

 How CBT can help:

-When you are feeling depressed there is a tendency to withdraw from the world, often surrounding yourself with an environment that aligns with how you are feeling.
-This could be staying in a darkened room, and only surfacing when other people in the house are asleep, overeating on junk food or denying yourself food, cutting off communication with friends and family, sleeping for longer periods or staying up all night, unable to sleep.
+You might stay in your room and only surface when other people in the house are asleep, overeat on junk food or denying yourself food, skip work, cut off communication with friends and family, sleep for longer periods or stay up all night, unable to sleep.
 Some people may use substances to help them feel something when life feels empty and hopeless.